-Those are good emotions for brands to be associated with.
+These are good emotions for brands to be associated with.

 Micro-productivity.
 Stuck in a waiting room?
 Sitting in the back of a taxi?
 Commuting by train?
 Why not cross something else off your list?

 Consider what Starbucks is doing with its My Starbucks Barista app as an example of the micro-productivity mindset outlined above.
 Customers can order ahead, even while juggling other tasks.
-They’re not only accomplishing something, they’re likely saving time that would have been spent standing in line.
+They’re not only accomplishing something, they’re probably saving time that would have been spent standing in line.

 Because mobile is a uniquely positioned productivity tool, it’s important to consider how your brand is creating mobile experiences that cater to people's desire for efficiency.
 A seamless mobile experience goes a long way in tapping into that desire and building a stronger relationship.
-We found that 79% say they’re more likely to revisit and/or share a mobile site if it is easy to use.4
+We found that 79 percent say they’re more likely to revisit and/or share a mobile site if it is easy to use.4

 These mind states also remind us not to treat mobile as a singular media channel, but rather one where consumers’ intentions influence their interactions with branded content.
 A one-size-fits-all approach doesn’t work, so when planning media and creative, consider the times of day and frame of mind when they turn to their phones for help.
 If you can match one of these mindsets, the person on the receiving end will be more receptive to your messaging.